abelborges/abelborges.github.io/_posts/2020-05-08-thompson-sampling.md

 In any case, the answers for questions 1 and 2 can be merged into a single stopping rule like

-*"Stop as soon as the credible interval for $$\Delta$$ doesn't contain 0"*, or
+1. Stop as soon as the credible interval for $$\Delta$$ doesn't contain 0, given a high-enough credibility level;
-*"Stop as soon as the width of the credible interval for $$\Delta$$ becomes less than a threshold"*, or a combination of these.
+1. Stop as soon as the width ("margin of error", if you like) of the credible interval for $$\Delta$$ becomes less than a threshold;
+1. Stop as soon as the probability of $$\Delta$$ changing sign at some future moment becomes low enough.

+I confess I don't know whether this third stopping rule is used in practice, but I find it the most compelling one.
+However, I don't know how to compute it here.
+Maybe we get back to that another time.
+It's simpler to choose from the first two, or some combination of them.

 The scenarios we may face can be defined essentially in terms of $$\theta$$.
-The cross product of
+Here I consider two dimensions:

 - The baseline rate of positive outcomes $$\theta_A$$ being 1%, 5% or 10%; and
 - The relative lift $$\Delta/\theta_A$$
-  being 0%, 10% or 100%.
+  being 0%, 10% or 100%,

-amounts to 9 scenarios and these are the ones
+which amounts to 9 scenarios.
-I consider here.

 **Now to the simulation.**
-First, I want to understand how
+The goal here is to get a basic understanding of how

 $$P(\Delta > 0) = P(\theta_B > \theta_A)$$

-behaves under different conditions.
+evolves under different conditions.
 The
 [generative model](https://en.wikipedia.org/wiki/Generative_model)
 for user outcomes and the algorithm we devised in the previous section put together look like the following.

+First, we set the "true" values of $$\theta_A$$ and $$\theta_B$$.
 We start with uniform priors, i.e.
 $$\alpha_A = \beta_A = \alpha_B = \beta_B = 1$$.
 Then, for each new user $$n \geq 1$$:

 1. *Thompson Sampling*: Compute
    $$P(\theta_B > \theta_A)$$
-   and sample the variation based on it;
+   and use it to sample a variation;
 1. Sample the (binary) user outcome using
    $$\theta_A$$ or $$\theta_B$$,
    depending on the previous step;
-1. Update the hyper-parameters of the sampled variation, increasing $$\alpha$$ or $$\beta$$ in 1 depending on whether the experience was positive or negative, respectively.
+1. Update the hyper-parameters of the sampled variation, increasing either $$\alpha$$ or $$\beta$$ in 1 depending on whether the experience was positive or negative, respectively.